 Site-based monitoring and research

 The wide range of regular environmental measurements, wealth of historical data and local knowledge of site managers make terrestrial ECN sites particularly suitable as platforms for shorter term experiments and other research.
-A range of such activities is conducted by ECN partner organisations (including CEH) and by other research institutes and universities, and ECN welcomes proposals for additional studies.
+A range of such activities is conducted by ECN partner organisations (including UKCEH) and by other research institutes and universities, and ECN welcomes proposals for additional studies.

 ECN data: a unique resource